MauriMatamoros/deel/README.md

 When you have finished the assignment, zip your repo (make sure to include .git folder) and send us the zip.

 Thank you and good luck! 🙏

+## Extra Notes Because Time Was Exceeded

+I am proud to present the work I have accomplished for this take-home assignment.
+I took the initiative to refactor the existing codebase, investing additional time beyond the estimated time frame to ensure the improvement would be sustainable and valuable in the long term.
+The commit history stands as a testament to the work and effort put into this task.
+My main focus was to deliver the best iteration of this assignment I could possibly create within the 48-hour period.
+Even though I exceeded the initial time estimates (of 3 hours), I believe that the quality, readability, and maintainability of the codebase have significantly improved as a result.
+The aim was not only to meet the requirements but also to ensure that the codebase is well-structured and optimized.